ibolmo/cametrics/docs/report.rst

 .. [#] http://pygooglechart.slowchop.com/
 .. [#] http://dustin.github.com/2009/01/11/timecard.html

 Client Libraries
 ================
 At this time, Cametrics has released a PHP client.
-Python and JavaScript clients are next to being released.
+Python and JavaScript clients are next in the pipeline to be released.
 The two main functions of the PHP client are ``initialize`` and ``measure``.
 The ``initialize`` function's first argument is the ``secret_key`` as given by the Cametrics website in the campaign details page, and the second argument is for modifying the default options that the client uses like changing the hostname (typically, for local testing) or modify the request size required before the client can post to the server.

 Bulk Uploads
 ~~~~~~~~~~~~